At Bee Friendly Pest Control, we offer an all-natural spotted lanternfly treatment that’s 100% safe for your family.

 Spotted lanternflies appeared in Pennsylvania in 2014 but have spread as far as Indiana, Virginia, and Massachusetts.
 The largest populations are in southern Pennsylvania, Maryland, and New Jersey.

-Every county in New Jersey is under quarantine, requiring businesses to take extra precaution before sending materials to other locations.
+Every county in New Jersey is under quarantine, requiring businesses to take extra precautions before sending materials to other locations.

 What plants do spotted lanternflies eat?